-Most of us are familiar with setting goals in our lives.
-They tend to revolve around work, health, and personal finances.
+You’re probably familiar with setting goals in all areas of your life.
+They tend to revolve around work, health, and personal finance.

 But they also tend to be abandoned almost as quickly as they’re made.

-Setting money goals is a great way to prepare for your financial future, but how can you make sure you’ll have a shot at reaching them?
+Setting finance goals is a great way to prepare for your financial future, but how can you give yourself the best shot at reaching them?